-Billy Chadwick, who begins his 30th year with the Rebel men's tennis program, ranks as one of the top collegiate head coaches and is recognized as one of the most successful head coaches in the history of Ole Miss sports.
+Billy Chadwick ranked as one of the top collegiate head coaches and one of the most successful head coaches in the history of Ole Miss sports.

 In 2012, the Rebels earned the program's 19th straight NCAA appearance, advanced to the Sweet Sixteen for the 16th time and finished the year ranked No. 14 in the nation.
 A record four players earned All-America honors and Nik Scholtz was named the SEC Freshman of the Year.
 Scholtz reached the NCAA singles quarterfinals, and twins Marcel Thiemann and Chris Thiemann advanced to the Final Four in doubles.
 Marcel joined Scholtz on the All-SEC first team, while Jonas Lutjen made the second team.

 The 2011 season saw the Rebels earn the program's 18th NCAA appearance.
 Marcel Thiemann reached the NCAA singles quarterfinals for the second year in a row and earned All-America honors.
 Tucker Vorster joined Thiemann on the All-SEC team again.

 Chadwick did perhaps his finest coaching job in 2010 as the Rebels lost four starters from the 2009 SEC Champion squad, including NCAA Champion Devin Britton.
 Furthermore, senior Kalle Norberg was lost for the year with an injury.
 The Rebels captured their ninth consecutive SEC West Championship, advanced to the semifinals of the SEC Tournament, made their 17th straight NCAA appearance and ended the year ranked No. 19 nationally.
 Individually, Marcel Thiemann became the 25th All-American reaching the NCAA singles quarterfinals.